FlerioEU/erc721-token-color/README.md

 Install:
 `npm install`

-If you are using Visual Studio Code
+If you are using windows and run into the issue that the openzepplin imports are not importing please open the project using wsl2 and try again

 Run: